Call-for-Code-for-Racial-Justice/Truth-Loop/README.md

 ### Skills
 **----> TODO: point 4 in the starter kit instructions**
 > Skills and IBM Cloud or open source services - what are the key technology areas an external developer needs to know in order to build upon this idea?
 Please be sure to call out the open source technologies it would leverage.
+   The software leverages all open-source technologies for core development, which is built upon the PERN stack (PostgreSQL, Express, React, and Nodejs).
+The framework itself relies on knowledge of Javascript as a required skill from the developer.
+For populating and working with the database, basic SQL skills are enough to get started with the current data model.

 ---
 ### Reference Materials